-We drove by on Tuesday evening on our way from the Badlands to Custer State Park and I took a couple photos from the road through our bug-splattered windshield.
+We drove by Mount Rushmore on Tuesday evening on our way from the Badlands to Custer State Park and I took a couple photos from the road through our bug-splattered windshield.
 Roosevelt and Lincoln seem particularly chummy from this angle.

-Sal and I decided we wanted to see it in the daytime and also watch the lighting ceremony at night — but we only wanted to go there once.
+We decided we wanted to see it in the daytime and also watch the lighting ceremony at night — but we only wanted to go there once.
 Our solution, of course, was to drive the 17 or so miles from our lodge late in the afternoon and stick around.
 This was a good plan except that we picked the one day when it was cloudy.
 It even rained a little off and on.
 This made it a poor day for taking photos, but I soldiered on.

 I left the Red Chair in the car while we scouted the place.
 This was stupid.
 We’d no sooner walked the half mile from the $11 parking garage to the overlook than I realized I’d better get my photo soon before it got too dark.
-I walked back while Sally wandered through the visitor center.
+I walked back while my wife wandered through the visitor center.

 When I finally got back to the viewing area, I put the chair on the wall and looked for my best shot.
 A couple was standing nearby, waiting for the elevator to the lower level.
 The guy asked me what I was doing, but didn’t seem that interested when I told him.
 He told me he thought I was putting the chair on the wall so I could sit and watch the show.